 The Ventral (Front) Vagal Branch, part of the parasympathetic nervous system, is responsible for social engagement when you feel safe, but is switched off when you sense danger.

-The Sympathetic Branch, which is responsible for activation.
-When you feel safe, this gives you the energy to get things done, but when you detect a threat it becomes anxiety or “fight or flight”.
+The Sympathetic Branch is responsible for activation.
+When you feel safe, this gives you the energy to get things done, but when you detect a threat, it becomes anxiety or “fight or flight.”

-When stress is high, the sympathetic system goes to a fight or flight response.
-Fighting or fleeing aims to resolve a threat, but if neither is possible nor successful, sympathetic arousal can become so extreme that it is too much for the body to handle, the dorsal vagal branch can send you into a state of collapse.
+When stress is high, the sympathetic system goes into a fight-or-flight response.
+Fighting or fleeing aims to resolve a threat, but if neither is possible or successful, sympathetic arousal can become so extreme that it is too much for the body to handle.
+The dorsal vagal branch can send you into a state of collapse.
 This can be a full collapse, dissociation, or partial shutdown that makes it difficult to think clearly, access words or emotions, or move parts of your body.

 Increasing Vagal Tone

-A higher vagal tone means that your body can return to a calm state quickly after a stressful experience.
-This does not mean that you will be less activated by stressful events, but that you will recover more easily.
+A higher vagal tone means that your body can quickly return to a calm state after a stressful experience.
+This does not mean you will be less activated by stressful events but you will recover more quickly.

 How to Create Ventral Vagal Calm

-1. Prolonged Exhale: Taking a long out-breath is one of the fastest ways to create calm in your vagus nerve.
-Breathe in through your nose and do a prolonged exhalation through your mouth.
+Prolonged Exhale: Taking a long out-breath is one of the fastest ways to calm your vagus nerve.
+Breathe in through your nose and exhale through your mouth.

-2. Cold Water: If you are feeling anxious or shut down, splash cold water on your face.
-Or, place an ice cube on your face, anywhere from your lips to your scalp line.
+Cold Water: If you feel anxious or shut down, splash cold water on your face.
+You can also place an ice cube on your face, anywhere from your lips to your scalp line.

-9. Inspirational Reading: When you are feeling fearful, angry, sad, or hopeless, it helps to have a collection of inspirational books to read.
+Inspirational Reading: When you feel fearful, angry, sad, or hopeless, it helps to have a collection of inspirational books to read.

-10. Prayer: Pray to your higher power, and ask for healing support.
+Prayer: Pray to your higher power and ask for healing support.

-11. Loving Social Engagement: Touch and hug a loved one.
+Loving Social Engagement: Touch or hug a beloved person or animal.

 With love,